Centsible Finance Logo White Text

 The term Consumer refers to a person purchasing something for their personal needs, while the term Commercial often refers to a business looking to purchase something for the benefit and use within that business.

-Who are consumer loans for?
+Who are Consumer Loans for?

 Consumer loans are for individuals, couples or family interested in buying a car, debt consolidation, or any other big purchases including medical expenses but don’t have the full amount to pay upfront; anything solely for personal use.